 And what of the core?
 Like the life of the star itself, the fate of the core depends on its mass.
 In relatively low-mass stars like the Sun, the star never explodes at all.
 The core is not massive enough to fuse helium, so helium simply builds up.
-Or perhaps helium does fuse, but then the star is not massive enough to fuse the resulting carbon.
-In any event, the outer layers of the star are blown off by a solar wind over millions of years, and the naked core, unable to generate its own heat, simply cools and fades away.
-A star that consists of this revealed core is called a white dwarf.
+Or perhaps helium does layers of the star explode upwards, and several solar masses of doomed star (containing the elements that were produced before the explosion) tear outwards at speeds of many thousands of kilometers per second.

 If the core is more massive, between 1 and 3 times the Sun's mass then things are different.
-The pressure from the collapse slams electrons into protons, creating neutrons.
+The pressure from the collapse

+As the star explodes, the expanding gas deep inside is so hot that it can undergo temporary fusion, creating elements as heavy as uranium.
+This, plus other radioactive elements created in the explosion, dumps even more energy into the gas, causing it to glow.
+The expanding gas is called a supernova remnant; it will expand for hundreds of thousands of years, eventually cooling and becoming so thin it merges with the tenuous gas between the stars.
+Sometimes slams electrons into protons, creating neutrons.
 The core shrinks to a size of a few kilometers across, and is comprised almost totally of these neutrons.
 The collapse is halted by the neutrons themselves, which resist the pressure.
 Not surprisingly, this object is called a neutron star.